sahada123/arts/README.md

 the event details of different colleges and they can request individual colleges.
 Also candidate can view schedules of registered choreographers.
 This application can be helpful for colleges and as well as public uses who initiates different events.
 Through this application user can requests costumes for particular events.
 The public users can request for a troupe.
-The choreographer willing to provide troupe can view and accept troupe requests.
+The choreographer willing to provide troupe and they can view and accept troupe requests.